-These letter rhymes are in your child's planner on pages 23-28 and children will have writing practise sheets as part of their weekly home learning.
+These letter rhymes are in your child's planner and children have their writing practice booklet as part of their weekly home learning.

 How we make learning stick

 There are specific resources for the Little Wandle Programme which the children will be very familiar with.
 Each sound that we teach to begin with has either a mnemonic (like the astronaut that you can see here) or a phrase like boing-boing for 'oi'.
 This helps the children recognise and remember the graphemes.